 Tortelli di Zucca

 Zucca (pumpkin) is used a lot in Mantova.
 You can find Tortelli and risotto made with pumpkin.
 The tortelli are usually served with a butter and sage sauce and topped with Parmigiano Reggiano.

 This is a drier risotto with pieces of local pork sausage (Salamella Mantovana), butter, and Grana Padano cheese.

 A delicious pizza topped with mozzarella and local sausage (Salamella alla Mantovana).
 This was a hit with my son!

 Lambrusco Mantovano DOP

 Coming from the U.S., I confess that I’ve only had bad Lambrusco wine.
 I wasn’t particularly excited to try the local Lambrusco.
 What a surprise!
-It’s a light, fruity but not too sweet.
+It’s light, fruity but not too sweet.
 It’s absolutely wonderful.

 I can’t wait to return to Mantua to explore this medieval gem more!